MaazM1/codepath-IOSPreWork/README.md

 The following **required** functionality is completed:

-- [x] Users are see a screen with three labels and a button
+- [x] Users can see a screen with three labels and a button
 - [x] Tapping the button changes the screen color to a random color

 ## Video Walkthrough

-Here is a reminder on how to embed Loom videos on GitHub.
-Feel free to remove this reminder once you upload your README.

 <div>
     <a href="https://www.loom.com/share/c4ca195d3b6d442599b4bc404d087144">